 Mr. DeRosier currently serves on the Boy Scouts Board of Directors and on the Louisiana Commission on Law Enforcement and Administration of Criminal Justice.
 He also served as President of the Louisiana District Attorney Association Board for the 2012-2013 term.

-Mr. DeRosier took the oath of office for Calcasieu Parish District Attorney on December 20, 2005 and was re-elected to an additional six-year term in 2008.
+Mr. DeRosier took the oath of office for Calcasieu Parish District Attorney on December 20, 2005 and was re-elected to an additional six-year term in 2008 and in 2014.
 He established the Case Review Team to improve communications with law enforcement and created the Calcasieu Full Force group to target DWI offenders in response to the excessive number of traffic fatalities and a 60% increase in DWI’s.
 Mr. DeRosier also worked with legislators to pass numerous items of legislation regarding more stringent requirements for sex offenders, in addition to adding the mentally ill to the protected persons’ statute so that they would not be further victimized by the system.
 He has been pro-active and implemented an aggressive campaign to capture and prosecute online sexual predators.
 He re-established the Sexual Assault Nurse Examiner Program, assisted in the formation of Adult Drug and DWI Courts, and established the “Fatal Vision” DWI Simulation Program that travels to schools to demonstrate the effects of impaired driving.

 During the 2006 Louisiana legislative session, Mr. DeRosier initiated “doctor shopping” legislation to decrease the number of deaths from “pain management” prescription drug overdoses in our young adult population.
 He was instrumental in organizing a Task Force of Louisiana and Texas legislators, law enforcement, and administrative agencies to combat the proliferation of pain management clinics in Southeast Texas and Louisiana.
 Mr. DeRosier has spoken at numerous conferences, as well as the Center for Disease Control in Atlanta and a DEA Pain Clinic Symposium in Nashville on the subject of abuse of prescription pain medications.